Atlantis Blue Life

 Threats To Wild Rays

-Rays are under protection because they face serious threats in the wild.
+Rays need protection because they face serious threats in the wild.
 They are intentionally caught by fisheries who profit from the sale of their gill plates—highly valued in some cultures.
-They are vulnerable to boat strikes and being caught in fishing lines.
-And warming oceans threaten their primary source of food: zooplankton, which are tiny organisms like crustaceans, shrimp, crab and mollusk larvae, and fish eggs.
+They are vulnerable to boat strikes and entanglement in fishing lines.
+And warming oceans threaten their primary source of food: zooplankton, which are tiny organisms like shrimp, crab and mollusk larvae, and fish eggs.

 An Open Invitation